vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Credential Offer

 * The Grant Type `authorization_code` MUST be supported as defined in Section 4.1.1 in [@!OIDF.OID4VCI]
-* For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired credential type.
+* For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired Credential Type.
 The wallet MUST use that value in the `scope` Authorization parameter.
 * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
 However, it is included in the feature set to allow for issuer initiated credential issuance.